-We recognise that there are some services which are important to local communities, and that we no longer have the resources to carry out.
+We recognise that there are some services which are important to local communities, and that they would like to undertake themselves to enhance what we already do.

-In order to respond to the needs of the community, and an increasing appetite from local communities to carry out some of these activities themselves, we are introducing a new initiative.
-This initiative enables community groups (through a town/parish council or residents association) to take on responsibility for the delivery of certain maintenance activities in their area.
+In order to respond to the needs of the community, and an increasing appetite from local communities to carry out some of these activities themselves, we introduced this initiative in 2020.
+This enables community groups (through a town/parish council or residents association) to take on responsibility for the delivery of certain maintenance activities in their area.

 Type of work which can be carried out